How Can Hormones Affect The Growth Of Breast Cancer?

 Hormones like estrogen and progesterone are chemicals produced by glands in the body.
 Normally, these hormones help regulate body cycles, like menstruation.
 However, sometimes these same hormones can cause cancer to grow.

 The pathologist will perform tests on the breast cancer cells to determine if they have receptors that feed on estrogen or progesterone, stimulating their growth.
 If the cancer cells have these receptors, your doctor may recommend hormone therapy drugs, such as blockers or inhibitors.
 Both types of drugs help to destroy cancer cells by cutting off their supply of hormones.

-What Do Hormone Blockers Do To Get Rid Of Breast Cancer?
+What Do Hormone Blockers Do To Treat Breast Cancer?

 The most common hormone therapy drug is Tamoxifen.
 It blocks the estrogen-shaped openings in the cells, preventing estrogen-fueled cancers from growing.

 Tamoxifen can be taken as a pill on a daily basis, up to five years after surgery.